BrightcoveOS/android-player-samples/BrightcoveExoPlayer-Samples/README.md

 These sample applications are built to be modified and run from Android Studio and support the latest Brightcove SDK and plugins.
 The following sample applications are included:

-* BasicExoPlayerSampleApp: Creates an instance of the BrightcoveExoPlayer integration and demonstrates playback functionality for an MP4 video.
+* BasicExoPlayerSampleApp: Creates an instance of the BrightcoveExoPlayer integration and demonstrates playback functionality.

 ## Features

 The BrightcoveExoPlayer integration currently supports the following:
+* Media Playback
-* HLS playback
+ * HLS
+* Closed Captioning
-* EIA-608 embedded captions
+ * EIA-608
-* WebVTT and TTML sidecar captions
+ * WebVTT
+ * DFXP/TTML

 ## Requirements